👋 Toky, a mathematician.

 I completed both my Bachelor's and Magisterium degrees at the University of Strasbourg, followed by a Master's degree at the University of Rennes 1 in France.
 While Potsdam serves as my primary research base, I also spent a research period at the Advanced Institute for Materials Research (AIMR) at Tohoku University in Japan.

-My PhD project is about developing geometric and topological tools to help materials scientists describe and quantify entanglement in crystalline (3‑periodic) materials.
-Shown below is a 3D model of a 3‑periodic entanglement of filaments, generated with Houdini.
-Alongside my research, I also tutor junior scientists in the use of various software programmes (such as Houdini) to model and explore biophysical systems.
+My PhD research focuses on the development of geometric and topological tools to help chemists, materials scientists, and mechanical engineers, describe and quantify entanglement in crystalline (3‑periodic) materials.
+A 3D model of a 3‑periodic entanglement of filaments (which we call 3‑periodic tangle) is displayed below; the model was generated using Houdini by SideFX.
+The study of entanglement in lattice (periodic) geometries is essential for understanding the properties of various material systems across multiple scales, including DNA orgami crystals, metal-organic frameworks, covalent organic frameworks, foams, and volumetric textile such as knits and weavings.
+Alongside my research, I also tutor students in the use of various software programmes (such as Houdini) to model and explore materials.

 Areas of interest and expertise: